oarset/autogen-coder-test/README.md

 # autogen-coder-test
-A repository for testing autogen coding. all code created with AI
+A repository for tetsing autogen coding.
+All code created with AI